11/4-colorability of subcubic triangle-free graphs: Preliminaries

 For a measurable set $S$ of real numbers, let $|S|$ denote the measure of $S$.
 For a real number $r>0$, by a \emph{set $r$-coloring} of an e-graph $G$, we mean a function $\varphi$ assigning a measurable subset of the interval $[0,r)$ to every vertex $v$ of $G$ such that $\varphi(u)\cap \varphi(v)=\emptyset$ for every $uv\in E(G)$.
 Let us now introduce a key definition. \begin{definition} Let $\varphi$ be a set $11$-coloring of a subcubic e-graph $G$.
 We say $\varphi$ is an \emph{$11/4$-coloring} of $G$ if $|\varphi(v)|=7-d_G(v)$ for every $v\in V(G)$.
 A subcubic e-graph $G$ is \emph{$11/4$-colorable} if $G$ has an $11/4$-coloring. \end{definition} That is, each vertex receives a color set of measure at least four, and we require sets of larger measure to be assigned to vertices with $d_G(v)<3$.
 In particular

 Observe that if the e-graph $G$ is cubic, then it has an $11/4$-coloring if and only if the underlying graph of $G$ is fractionally $11/4$-colorable.
 A subcubic e-graph $G$ is \emph{critical} if $G$ does not have an $11/4$-coloring, but every proper induced sub-e-graph of $G$ has an $11/4$-coloring.
+Observe that valid critical graphs have a minimum degree at least 2.
 Critical e-graphs characterize $11/4$-colorability in the following sense. \begin{observation} A subcubic e-graph $G$ is $11/4$-colorable if and only if $G$ does not contain a critical induced sub-e-graph. \end{observation}

 Let \kk{} be the graph obtained from the clique $K_4$ by subdividing twice the edges of a perfect matching; see Figure~\ref{fig-kk}.
 Let $\CC$ denote the set of all pairwise non-isomorphic valid critical e-graphs.
 Let us now state the strengthening of Theorem~\ref{thm-mainfr} that we are about to prove in the rest of the paper. \begin{theorem} The set $\CC$ contains exactly 176 e-graphs.
 Out of these, only the two $14$-vertex e-graphs depicted in Figure~\ref{fig-forb} are cubic.
 Furthermore: \begin{itemize} \item[(a)] Each e-graph in $\CC$ has at most two nailed vertices, and if it has two, then its underlying graph is either $C_5$ or \kk. \item[(b)] If $G\in \CC$ has exactly one nailed vertex, then $G$ contains at least three non-nailed vertices of degree two. \item[(c)] No graph in $\CC$ has exactly three vertices of degree two. \end{itemize} \end{theorem}